Maine Medical Center

 The Rural Pediatrics block in the first year is also a unique immersion experience where residents have the opportunity to explore general pediatrics in a small town or rural setting.
 The resident is matched with a faculty rural pediatric practice in one of many small communities throughout Maine.
 This is a wonderful opportunity to provide medical care away from the specialty environment of the children's hospital, live in the local community, and work directly with a rural based pediatric practice within a 2 hour radius of Portland.
 Most residents live in provided housing during this block.
 Opportunities for additional rural rotations are available in the second and third year for interested residents!

 The Community Pediatrics rotation in the second year takes place in a local pediatric practice or a rural setting; your choice!
 In addition to seeing patients of the practice, residents also work with office management staff to learn the operation of the practice and the components of managed care that are involved in pediatric practice today.
-Time is also spent in the Weight and Wellness Clinic during this rotation as well as Spring Harbor Hospital's Developmental Disorders Unit so that residents get a glimpse into these resources important and available to our pediatric care-givers.

 ACQUIRE Scholarly Activity

 The ACQUIRE (Advocacy, Community, Quality Improvement, Research, Education) rotation provides residents an opportunity to gain introductory skills in the various forms of scholarly activity and guides residents in the choice of a longer-term scholarly activity project for the remaining time in residency.
 The rotation occurs as two weeks during the fall of the PGY1 year and two weeks early in the PGY2 year.
 The rotation includes faculty-led learning sessions on foundational skills in research, quality improvement, advocacy and teaching, opportunities to network with residents and faculty on scholarly projects, and time for independent work.
-Additionally, residents will be introduced to the available departmental supports for scholarly work, including the Barbara Bush Children’s Scholars Academy and the Faculty-Resident Scholarship Program.
+Additionally, residents will be introduced to the available departmental supports for scholarly work, including the MaineHealth Barbara Bush Children’s Scholars Academy and the Faculty-Resident Scholarship Program.

 Advocacy- Child and Community

-Our Advocacy curriculum is an exciting and unique longitudinal learning experience.
+Our advocacy curriculum is an exciting and unique longitudinal learning experience.
 During the first year, residents are provided the opportunity to learn introductory skills in how to engage in advocacy and community work through the first two weeks of the ACQUIRE rotation.
-As part of the ACQUIRE rotation, residents will attend the Northern New England Advocacy Collaborative Conference, which is an annual advocacy conference jointly facilitated by the pediatric residency programs of Maine Medical Center, University of Vermont, and Dartmouth along with each of their respective state AAP chapters.
+As part of the ACQUIRE rotation, residents will attend the Northern New England Advocacy Collaborative Conference, which is an annual advocacy conference jointly facilitated by the pediatric residency programs of MHMMC, University of Vermont, and Dartmouth along with each of their respective state AAP chapters.
 The conference includes advocacy skills training, opportunities to highlight resident advocacy work, and regional advocacy networking opportunities.

 During the second year, residents gain more advanced advocacy skills during the second two weeks of ACQUIRE, including workshops on how to create an advocacy project plan, Maine legislative advocacy, and community partnership and coalition building.
 This sets the stage for residents to complete their dedicated Advocacy rotation, which is four weeks of independent time to work on an advocacy project and partner with the Maine AAP on legislative advocacy and other initiatives.
 Residents also present a teaching session for their co-residents on a health equity topic during their Advocacy rotation, aimed at improving learner’s understanding of implicit bias and structural discrimination.
 Examples of recent advocacy projects include the creation of “Ask-a-Doc” sessions with various adolescent community programs and improvement in the equity of obesity care for children by availability of educational documents in various languages, as well as integration of cultural food considerations.